 I don't remember being lethargic, but my teacher says I was,

 so who am I to argue?
-I got a little better, I think.
+I got a little better, I think.]

 Looking at my old report cards (an embarrassing exercise), I notice how, again and again, I was given decent grades in classes that, really, I should have flunked (that is, I had learned almost nothing in those classes).
-But standards were low — and our teachers had higher priorities than conveying ordinary information or assisting us to master ordinary topics.
+But standards were low — and our teachers had more urgent priorities than conveying ordinary information or assisting us to master ordinary topics.
 The school went through the motions, grading our work and sending home report cards, but no one took the process very seriously.
 Consider the following, the grade and progress report given to me in eighth grade by our French teacher, Denise Coombs:

 Madame Coombs (whom I liked; her son was my friend) was being more than generous.
 If I made any "progress," I can't imagine what it was.
-I took French every year prior to high school, but I never learned to speak French, or to read it, or to comprehend it when it was spoken to me.
+I took French every year prior to high school, but I never learned to speak French, nor to read it, nor to comprehend it when it was spoken to me.
 And yet I got reasonably good grades, year after year.
 The same was true in math classes and science classes — I got passing grades without learning much if anything.
 In a few classes, such as English and Latin, I received high grades and probably deserved them.
 But there's no way I deserved a B- in eighth grade French, or B+ in math (above), or A's in physics and chemistry.
-Even the C in German is questionable (I learned essentially no German until I spent a month in Germany, where learning the language became a necessity — although, really, I only learned to translate German reasonably well decades later, when I studied German privately, alone, sitting here at home).*
+Even the C in German is questionable (I learned essentially no German until I spent a month in Germany, where learning a smattering of the language became a necessity — although, really, I only learned to translate German reasonably well decades later, when I studied German privately, alone, sitting here at home).*

 Things were much the same for my classmates.
 We were rarely expected to actually learn the subjects we "studied."
 Getting fairly good grades was easy at our school, since our teachers were not primarily interested in providing a regular education.
 Some students were occasionally held back, either in a single subject or, sometimes, in all subjects — that is, they were required to repeat a year.
 How could this be, in view of the school's lax grading practices?
 How could any child flunk if grades were handed out so generously?
 Even at the time, I sensed that something strange was going on.
 Kids who were required to repeat a class or an entire year didn't seem to be particularly dull or uninformed — they may not have been the brightest kids in the school, but they were not obviously less bright or knowledgeable than many other students who sailed along unchallenged.

-Knowing what I do now about Waldorf pedagogy, I think grades and promotion often had less to do with academic performance than with other considerations — distinctly unworldly ones.
+Knowing what I do now about Waldorf pedagogy, I understand that grades and promotion often had less to do with academic performance than with other considerations — distinctly unworldly ones.
 If our teachers followed Steiner's precepts, they made "clairvoyant" decisions about us, focusing on our "temperaments" and "karmas" and states of "incarnation."
 According to Anthroposophy, a being is "abnormal" if s/he fails to keep pace with the evolution of similar beings.
 An "abnormal" angel is an angel that does not keep pace with other, upwardly evolving angels.
 By analogy, an "abnormal" eighth grader is one who is not as spiritually evolved as his/her classmates.
-Therefore this boy or girl really ought to stay in eighth grade until s/he becomes spiritually "normal."
+Therefore, this boy or girl really ought to stay in eighth grade until s/he becomes spiritually "normal."
 This is how Steiner urged Waldorf teachers to think.